Natasha Akpoti: Legal issues

 In a follow-up, Akpabio's legal team led by former Nigerian Bar Association President Olisa Agbakoba demanded a retraction of the allegation, describing it as "clearly false and unsubstantiated".
 Agbakoba cited contradictions in Akpoti-Uduaghan's timeline—particularly her public praise of Akpabio on social media a day after the alleged incident—and noted that the referenced post was later deleted, which he argued further undermined her credibility.

 Akpoti further presented her case in a United Nations forum, during the Women in Parliament session in New York.
 In her statement she outlined her allegations and the fact of her subsequent suspension, insisted that she would not apologise for her allegations, and sought international intervention to hold to account the Nigerian Senate.

 Following Akpoti's suspension, many civil groups and individuals including the Conference of Nigeria Political Parties and the Coalition of National Civil Society Organizations have called for a transparent investigation of the matter.
 Atedo Peterside, founder of Stanbic IBTC also condemned the suspension, describing it as "disturbing and disrespectful to her constituents".

 On April 18, 2025, Akpoti reported that armed men had attacked her family home in Obeiba-Ihima, Kogi State.
 In a statement released by her media team in Abuja, the senator stated that the assailants raided and vandalized the residence, which originally belonged to her grandfather.
 The attack, which occurred on April 16, was reportedly repelled by security forces, preventing further damage or casualties.

 On 4 July 2025, a court in Abuja ordered the lifting of Akpoti's suspension, saying that it was excessive.
 It also convicted Akpoti for contempt and fined her five million naira ($3,250) for violating a gag order on her suspension case.
 Despite this, Akpoti was barred from entering the National Assembly building on 22 July.

 Awards and honours

 Akpoti was awarded the "Politician of the Year" in the 2023 Leadership Excellence Awards, an award run by Nigerian media newspaper, Leadership.
 She was called "a proven amazon in political circles".
 In 2024, along Boma Goodhead, she was shortlisted for the African Iconic Women Recognition Awards (AIWRA).
 She won the This Day Senator of the Year award in 2025.

 Personal life

 On 5 March 2022, she married Emmanuel Uduaghan in a marriage ceremony at Ihima, and has three children.

+Activism

+Akpoti champions women’s equality and believes that women’s stories must be digitally included, as the future of women’s empowerment lies in bridging gaps by documenting their stories.
+She has also been involved in rallying youths to engage in active civic participation by revalidating their Permanent Voter’s Card (PVC).

+In 2024, she called for greater women’s empowerment and echoed feminist voices that women deserve equal voice and rights.